 More dance lessons mean more travel time and more money.
 Remember that in the end it is your choice as the adult to spend your time and money on these activities and at the age of five your child will not understand the ‘sacrifices’ or commitment you have made to their dancing to the degree that you might like them too!
 Your child will at times be tired or not want to go to a dance lesson, but you always need to remember – they are only five and the child.
 You are the adult, the person responsible for choosing to give your child dance lessons and therefore, don’t blame them when they act like, well like a child.

-Ultimately if at any time your child is having a hard time adjusting to the demands of school and after school/weekend activities or just ‘enjoys’ dancing for fun, creativity and expression then use your intuition to enrol them in the amount of lessons that you know they can easily handle at this age which may be none or just one – every child is different, and every child and parent are looking to get something different out of their dance experience.
+Ultimately if at any time your child is having a hard time adjusting to the demands of school and after school/weekend activities or just ‘enjoys’ dancing for fun, creativity and expression then use your intuition to enroll them in the amount of lessons that you know they can easily handle at this age which may be none or just one – every child is different, and every child and parent is looking to get something different out of their dance experience.

 How Much Do Children’s Dance Lessons Typically Cost?